tailtq/Pytorch_Retinaface/README.md

 open("weights/test2.tflite", "wb").write(tflite_model)
 ```

-Now you can be able to run test in mobile.
+Now you can be able to run test in mobile or test TFLite model using `test_tflite.py`.
 Good luck!